SMS Meaning in Business Messaging (And How It Works)

 Unlike person-to-person texting, A2P messages are sent from a software application to a customer’s mobile phone.

-The system handles the process from message creation to delivery.
+The system handles the process from campaign creation to message delivery.
 This makes A2P the right choice when you need to send many messages at once or set up automated replies.

 A2P SMS works by linking your messaging platform to a carrier’s messaging system.
 Once your message is triggered by an event, such as a new booking or a payment confirmation, the platform sends that message through an SMS gateway.

-The gateway communicates with your mobile network and delivers the message to the recipient’s phone using the standard cellular signal.
-This happens within seconds and doesn’t require your customer to be connected to Wi-Fi.
+The gateway communicates with your recipient’s mobile network and delivers the message to the recipient’s mobile device using the standard cellular signal.
+This happens within seconds and doesn’t require your customer to be connected to the internet.

 Multimedia Messaging Service (MMS)

-While SMS is limited to plain text and follows a character limit, MMS marketing lets you send multimedia like pictures, video, audio clips, and even longer content.
+While SMS is limited to plain text and follows a character limit, MMS marketing lets you send multimedia like pictures, videos, audio clips, and even longer messages.
 This is useful when visual communication boosts engagement.

 Push Notifications and In-App Messages

-Push notifications are ideal for short answer updates.
+Push notifications are ideal for concise messages.
 They appear on a user’s lock screen, even when the app is closed.

 They’re used for alerts, reminders, or limited-time messages.
 But they only reach users who have already downloaded your app and turned on notification permissions.
 If either of those conditions is missing, the message never gets seen.